innoq/ml-ops.org/content/three-levels-of-ml-software.md

       - Consider Ensemble methods such as *majority vote*, *bagging*, *boosting*, or *stacking*.
       Combining ML models should produce better performance than running them individually.
 (Further reading ["Ensemble Methods: Foundations and Algorithms" by Zhi-Hua Zhou](https://www.amazon.com/exec/obidos/ASIN/1439830037/acmorg-20))

+### Model Evaluation
-2. *Model Evaluation* - Validate the trained model to ensure it meets original business objectives before serving the ML model in production to the end-user.
+*Model Evaluation* - Validate the trained model to ensure it meets original business objectives before serving the ML model in production to the end-user.

+### Model Testing
-3. *Model Testing* - Once the final ML model is trained, its performance needs to be measured by using the hold-back test dataset to estimate the generalization error by performing the final "Model Acceptance Test".
+*Model Testing* - Once the final ML model is trained, its performance needs to be measured by using the hold-back test dataset to estimate the generalization error by performing the final "Model Acceptance Test".

+### Model Packaging
-4. *Model Packaging* - The process of exporting the final ML model into a specific format (e.g. PMML, PFA, or ONNX), which describes the model to be consumed by the business application.
+*Model Packaging* - The process of exporting the final ML model into a specific format (e.g. PMML, PFA, or ONNX), which describes the model to be consumed by the business application.
 We cover the ML model packaging in the part 'ML Model serialization formats' below.

 ##### Further reading